IBM-Hackathon/cognitive-apis/docs/howto-mla.md

 }
 ```

-The feature contains the following facets related to diagnosis:
+The feature provides the following facets related to symptom:

 * `symptom/negative`
 * `symptom/positive`

 Each of these facets has a value of the following syntax: `text` # \[ `code` \] \[ | `code` \]

-`text`: contains the medical term (a.k.a. covered text) as appeared within the analyzed text
+* `text` contains the medical term (a.k.a. covered text) as appeared within the analyzed text
-`code`: the mapped code (if present); multiple codes are separated by a vertical bar `|`; each code is prefixed with its corresponding type
+* `code` the mapped code (if present); multiple codes are separated by a vertical bar `|`; each code is prefixed with its corresponding type

 ## Medication

 The Medication feature is able to detect drugs and/or active agents based on the ATC classification in free text.
 Moreover, this feature maps the detected drug or agent to its respective ATC code.
 The code can further be used for standardization purposes and provides a strong foundation for understanding a person’s current medication.
-Further information about the ATC Classification can be found at  [http://www.whocc.no/atc/structure_and_principles/]
+Further information about the ATC Classification can be found at: http://www.whocc.no/atc/structure_and_principles/

 The following example shows a request to the API using cURL: